Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.6 Consistent hip and lumbar stability across back and side time.
+Support 4.6 Consistent hip and lumbar stability.

 Bear Elite Hybrid (Medium)